H. Ross Perot, Texas billionaire and former presidential candidate, dies aged 89

-DALLAS (AP/Gray News) — H. Ross Perot, the colorful, self-made Texas billionaire who twice ran for president, has died.
+DALLAS (AP/Gray News) — H. Ross Perot, the colorful, self-made Texas billionaire who rose from a childhood of Depression-era poverty and twice ran for president as a third-party candidate, has died.

-Family spokesman James Fuller says Perot died early Tuesday.
 He was 89.

+Perot died early Tuesday at his home in Dallas surrounded by his devoted family, family spokesman James Fuller said.

 Two-time presidential candidate and billionaire Ross Perot was best known for predicting that thousands of American manufacturing jobs would be lost if Congress approved the North American Free Trade Agreement, or NAFTA.